A Conversation with Tree (Dennis Rubenstein): San Francisco's Free Farm

 By and by, Pancho, Tree and I found ourselves seated together in a quiet room at the back of Tree's apartment.
 I'd heard about Tree's reluctance to expose himself to media coverage.
-He was wary of attention that would stoke the ego.
-That was definitely to be avoided.
+He was wary of attention.
+Strokes to the ego were definitely to be avoided.
 And Tree spoke about his uneasiness about the interview.
 But as we chatted, he began telling me about his life.
 When he'd first moved to San Francisco from Los Angeles.
 He'd become part of a commune that published a magazine called Kaliflower, the title being a bad pun, as he said, referring to the Kali Yuga of Hindu cosmology.
 This was the age of strife we are said to be living in.
 I asked him if he'd been part of the Diggers when he'd first come to San Francisco.

 Tree: No, but I was inspired by the Diggers when I visited San Francisco in 1967.
 I was fed by the Diggers and was so impressed.
 I don't know where one gets one's calling, but I know that was very influential in my coming to San Francisco to do a free food program in the park like the Diggers.

 Richard Whittaker: Did you already have an inclination in this direction?